 Introduction

 The goal of this workbook is to identify who we are by understanding our values, goals, priorities and habits.
-After we have identified our own unique framework, we can then build a lifestyle that feels true to who we are.
+After we have identified our own unique framework, we can then build a lifestyle that feels balanced and true to who we are.

 The beauty yet problem with modern life is that there are many distractions, billions of things to think, say and do.
 We can easily avoid the basics, going down a rabbit hole of the unnecessary, neglecting the most important aspects of life.